Buy on board: Europe

 In Europe, the general increase in the number of tourists that fly, and deregulation which enabled low price carriers, has caused stiffer price competition.
 Low cost carriers, such as Ryanair, which charges for all food or drink, have forced traditional airlines to lower their costs.
-As of 2017 only 6 out of the 21 most popular airlines in Europe offered complimentary inflight food and drink.
-KLM, Lufthansa, Swiss, Austrian, Air France, ITA Airways and TAP Portugal all continued to offer free snacks and beverages on their short-haul flights.
+As of 2025 only 3 out of the 21 most popular airlines in Europe offered complimentary inflight food and drink.
+Air France, ITA Airways, KLM, and Lot Polish Airlines all continued to offer free snacks and beverages on their short-haul flights.